BIO

 Taylor Kurta

-Collaborative Songwriting with People with Dementia
+Insights and Lessons from a Collaborative Songwriting Project with People Living with Dementia